 Amazon EC2 Container Service includes schedulers that place containers across your clusters based on your resource needs (e.g., CPU or RAM) and availability requirements.
 Using the available schedulers, you can schedule long-running applications and services as well as batch jobs.
 The Amazon ECS APIs also provide you with complete cluster state information, allowing you to write your own schedulers or integrate existing third-party schedulers (e.g., Marathon).
 Amazon ECS is a shared state, optimistic concurrency system that presents the full state of the cluster to all schedulers.
-You can develop your own schedulers or integrate third-party schedulers by using the Amazon ECS APIs to get cluster state information and to place containers in the appropriate location.
+You can develop your own schedulers or integrate third-party schedulers by using the Amazon ECS APIs or Blox, a collection of open source projects for container management and orchestration.
+See the Blox GitHub page to learn more.

 The Amazon ECS Service scheduler will automatically recover unhealthy containers to ensure you have the desired number of containers supporting your application.

 Amazon ECS allows you to easily update your containers to new versions.
 You can upload a new version of your application Task Definition, and the Amazon ECS scheduler will automatically start new containers using the updated image and stop containers running the previous version.
 Amazon ECS will automatically register and deregister your containers from the associated ELB.

 Amazon ECS is integrated with Elastic Load Balancing (ELB) allowing you to distribute traffic across your containers.
 You specify the Task Definition and the ELB to use, and the Amazon ECS Service scheduler will automatically add and remove containers from the ELB.
 You can specify a dynamic port in the Task Definition, which gives your container an unused port when it is scheduled on an EC2 instance.
 You can also use path-based routing to share an ELB with multiple services.